madhurn1/Tic-Tac-Toe-On-line/README.md

 ttts (Server)
 The ttts program will pair up players, choose who will go first, receive commands from the players, track the state of the Tic-Tac-Toe grid, ensure that invalid moves are rejected, and determine when the game has ended.
 The server program (ttts.c) should listen for incoming connections and create a separate thread for each player.
 These threads will handle incoming messages from the players and send outgoing messages to the players.
-The server program should also keep track of the state of the game, including the positions of the X and O markers on the board, whose turn it is, and whether the game has ended.
+The server program should also keep track of the state of the game, including the positions of the qX and O markers on the board, whose turn it is, and whether the game has ended.

 For the server (ttts.c), here are the basic steps:
-1.Create a socket and bind it to a port number.
-2.Listen for incoming connections from clients.
-3.When a client connects, accept the connection and create a new thread to handle the client.
-4.In the client thread, wait for the PLAY message from the client, which includes the player's name.
-5.Add the player to a waiting list until another player connects.
-6.Once two players are waiting, randomly select one to be X and the other to be O.
-7.Send a BEGN message to each player, indicating their role and the name of their opponent.
+1.Create a socket and bind it to a port number.DONE 2.Listen for incoming connections from clients.DONE 3.When a client connects, accept the connection and create a new thread to handle the client.DONE 4.In the client thread, wait for the PLAY message from the client, which includes the player's name.DONE 5.Add the player to a waiting list until another player connects.DONE 6.Once two players are waiting, randomly select one to be X and the other to be O.DONE 7.Send a BEGN message to each player, indicating their role and the name of their opponent.
 8.Wait for MOVE messages from the players and update the game board accordingly.
 9.Check for win/draw conditions after each move and send the appropriate message to the players.